jlpopken/QTP-course-in-a-box/modules/start/_posts/2000-01-01-about-this-course.markdown

 --------------------------------------------------------------------------------

-1.Estimated time to complete this lab is 1 hour.
+1.This course should take you less than 30 minutes to go through.

-2.This lab is aimed towards anyone wanting to learn more about the development cycle.
+2.This course is aimed towards anyone wanting to learn more about the development cycle.

-3.This lab is self-guided.
+3.This course is self-guided.

 **Doing the course at your own pace does not mean that you have to do the course on your own.
 Invite a friend!**